Radiation

 • Remove and bag all contaminated clothing.

-• Call Environmental Health & Safety (EHS) at 979-862-1111 to report the incident.
-For the Health Science Center, campus contacts are found here.
+• Call Environmental Health and Safety (EHS) at 979-862-1111 or the appropriate Health Science Center contact to report the incident.

 • Skin contamination should be cleaned using mild soap and tepid water.
-Use portable survey meter to monitor for remaining contamination.
-If not free of contamination, re-wash and re-survey.
+Use a portable survey meter to monitor for remaining contamination.
+If the victim is not free of contamination, re-wash and re-survey.

 • Survey for contamination elsewhere on the body as well as on clothes, shoes, floor, door handles, telephones, etc.